Welcome to the Retired Faculty Association:

 — Your Mason connection to colleagues, community, cultural activities, news and information. —

 Activities: The RFA also sponsors a wide range of events intended for all members, For a list of past and future events sponsored by the Retired Faculty Association see: “Activities –> Featured events.”
-Ideas for future events are always welcome.
+Ideas for future events or new interest groups are always welcome.
 Please send suggestions to Program Chair, Bob Ehrlich, firstname.lastname@example.org

-Volunteer Opportunities: To find opportunities to volunteer on campus see “Contribute –> Volunteer.”
+Volunteer Opportunities: To find many many opportunities to volunteer on campus see “Contribute –> Volunteer.”

 Minutes of Retired Faculty Association: Take a look at our progress since we began in 2014 by viewing the Association minutes.

-The Mason Club: The Mason Club is a new faculty and staff dining room and lounge scheduled to open in January 2017 on the Fairfax campus.
+The Mason Club: The Mason Club is a faculty and staff dining room and lounge in the Pilot House on the Fairfax campus.
 Dues are $25 per semester.
 It is of course open to retired faculty.